What's so great about working at REHAU?

 Every project at REHAU requires the best you have to give.

 I was first introduced to REHAU by a headhunter and was impressed by the unique environment I discovered.
 During the interview process, I knew fairly quickly that I wanted to pursue a career with the company because there was clear opportunity for advancement in the various business divisions.
-I’ve now been with REHAU for a number of years and am currently the chief marketing officer.
+I’ve now been with REHAU for a number of years and am currently the CEO.

 Along the way, I have realized that the people I interact with daily are what make this a great place to work.
 And I especially like the fact that even though REHAU is an international company active in multiple industries, it’s managed with a philosophy that focuses on long-term goals instead of short-term shareholder value.